 Holtby was not mentioned much.
 His play was not the reason the Caps went up 2-0 or the reason they went down 3-2.

 But if the Caps hoped to force a Game 7, they needed him to at least be a reason why they won Game 6.

 Holtby responded in a big way.
-With his team facing elimination, Holtby registered his first shutout of both the regular season and the playoffs.
+With his team facing elimination, Holtby registered his fifth career playoff shutout and the first shutout of the season, both regular season and the playoffs.

 "It's a perfect time," Devante Smith-Pelly said after the game.
 "He's been great all year.
 Obviously an up-and-down year for him personally, but the way he's bounced back, he's been amazing all throughout the playoffs."

 Holtby is now just the seventh goalie in NHL history to record his first shutout of the season in a game in which his team faced elimination.

 Braden Holtby of the @Capitals is the seventh goaltender in NHL history to record his first shutout of the season (regular-season or playoffs) in a game in which his team faced elimination. #NHLStats #TBLvsWSH #StanleyCup pic.twitter.com/YHy00HPphF— NHL Public Relations (@PR_NHL) May 22, 2018

 Holtby, however, was not concerned with the stats or the shutout.

 "The only reason it’s good is we won," Holtby said of his shutout performance.
 "Aside from that, it’s just good for [the media], I guess you can write about it.
 But for us it’s just that W."